aptech/docs/docs/CR-plotSetXTicInterval.rst

 Purpose
 ----------------
-Controls the interval between X-axis tick labels and also allows the user to specify the first tick to be labeled for 2-D time series graphs.
+Controls the interval between X-axis tick labels and also allows the user to specify the first tick to be labeled for 2-D graphs.

 Format
 ----------------